Ricardo Pommer Muñoz

 Working Papers

-Information Frictions and the Market for Climate Adaptation (Job Market Paper)
+Information Frictions and the Market for Climate Adaptation: Evidence from Index Insurance in Colombia (Job Market Paper)

 Climate Maladaptation and the Commons: Groundwater Management in India (with Nikhil Basavappa)